sabine33/patient_management_api/readme.md

 - Generate docker image & run docker container based on Dockerfile.
 - Database for local setup? use docker-compose.

+* Git push on staging branch will deploy it to render.

 ## Swagger Docs

 Swagger document is provided with all the api endpoints.